Chérif Ousmane Sarr

 Chérif Ousmane Sarr (born 2 August 1986) is a footballer who plays as a midfielder for French lower-league club Vierzon.

 Career

 Sarr was born in Fatick, Senegal.
-He signed for then Ligue 2 side Troyes AC in the summer of 2007 from Grenoble Foot 38.
+He signed for then-Ligue 2 side Troyes in the summer of 2007 from Grenoblr.
 He rescinded the contract on 29 September 2009 despite his deal lasting until June 2011.

 He trained with the Danish champions F.C.
-Copenhagen in July 2010 and other Danish clubs, primarily Randers FC, showed interest in him.
+Copenhagen in July 2010, and other Danish clubs, primarily Randers FC, showed interest in him.
 He signed a one-year contract with Randers FC on 3 August 2010.

+In summer 2021 Sarr joined Vierzon from Saran.